jonnor/random/programming-literacy/programming-first-learning.md

 In terms of literacy, the goal of learning programming is however not to be useful in-itself, but that it is useful for learning about new subjects and developing new knowledge.
+This perhaps suggests a departure from conventional programming languages and that using an established "useful" language from a vendor is a non-goal.

 Related